chinapedia/wikipedia.abstract.en/Page/Northern_Ireland.md

 Northern Ireland plays as the Ireland cricket team which represents both Northern Ireland and Republic of Ireland.
 The Ireland Cricket team is a full member of the International Cricket Council, having been granted Test status and full membership (along with Afghanistan) by the ICC in June 2017.
 They are currently able to compete in Test cricket, the highest level of competitive cricket in the international arena and they are one of the twelve full-member countries under the ICC.

 Ireland is the current champion of the ICC Intercontinental Cup.
-One of Ireland's regular international venues is Stormont in Belfast.Peter_Canavan_-_SFC_2005_cc_3.0.jpg, Tyrone captain 2003]]
+One of Ireland's regular international venues is Stormont in Belfast., Tyrone captain 2003]]

 Gaelic games